waldnzwrld/yarns-loom/yarns/MANUAL.md

   - `CLUTCH DOWN` is the same as `CLUTCH UP`, but with reversed up/down semantics
 - New `HP (HOLD PEDAL POLARITY)` setting to switch between [negative and positive pedal polarity](http://www.haydockmusic.com/reviews/sustain_pedal_polarity.html)

-### Options for keyboard control
+### More options for MIDI notes
-- New `SI (SEQ INPUT RESPONSE)` setting to change how a playing sequence responds to with keyboard input
+- New `SI (SEQ INPUT RESPONSE)` setting to change how a playing sequence responds to keyboard input
   - `OFF` ignores keyboard input
   - `TRANSPOSE` is the stock firmware behavior
   - `REPLACE` retains the sequence's rhythm, but overrides its pitch